You must apply using the Joint Electronic Submission system (Je-S).

 We will accept applications for more than the normal £800,000 limit in exceptional cases.
 For example, if you have high facility, fieldwork, equipment or other costs but your project does not meet our large grant scheme’s requirements for scale and complexity of research.

-You must contact us before you submit your application to get our permission to submit a standard grant proposal that is higher than the maximum funding limit.
+You must contact us at least two months before the opportunity closing date to get our permission to submit a standard grant proposal that is higher than the maximum funding limit.
 This includes costs for:

 - the Geophysical Equipment Facility ocean bottom instruments